susanyang17/doc/dev-ref/Spreadsheet_App.md

-You might notice that we add a menu on top of Spreadsheet component and 3 leftmost buttons ("New Book", "Save Book", and "Export to PDF") on the toolbar are enabled because we have implemented them in keikai spreadsheet App.
+You might notice that we add a menu on top of Spreadsheet component and 3 leftmost buttons ("New Book", "Save Book", and "Export to PDF") on the toolbar are enabled because we have implemented them in Keikai spreadsheet App.

 # Features